 Your website speed affects your conversion rates together with all your critical metrics.
 So, you have to ensure your site’s load time is minimized as much as possible.
 According to some stats compiled by ViperChill some time back, Amazon improved its sales by 1% for every 0.1 second reduction in its page load time.
 By improving its average speed of a page load by 4 second, Shopzilla saw a 7-12% improvement in its conversion rate together with a 25% increase in its page views.
 The study also found 40% of visitors leaving a website after a mere 2 seconds of page load time.
 All these show the importance of focusing on improving your website speed before you start building your email list.
 After all, if your site visitors leave your site just because your pages take too long to load, you won’t be able to entice them into subscribing.

 So, test all your pages (and not just the homepage) to find how your site is performing.
-You should turn off unnecessary plugins on your WordPress website and get the plugin “lazy image loader” installed as it will just load images on blog post or page visible to the visitor, thus improving page load speed.
+You should turn off unnecessary plugins on your WordPress website and get the plugin “lazy image loader” installed as it will just load images on a blog post or page visible to the visitor, thus improving page load speed.
 The other images will automatically be loaded as the visitor scrolls down.

 #5 Choose A Good Email Marketing Service